stacksjs/bun-git-hooks/docs/install.md

 2. Check that your configuration file is valid
 3. Verify that `bun-git-hooks` is in your `devDependencies`
 4. Try running with verbose mode enabled in your config

-For more detailed troubleshooting, see the [Troubleshooting Guide](/troubleshooting).